Living in a retirement village

 Disputes between residents, or between residents and the administering body, can sometimes occur.
 Having open and respectful communication is the best way to prevent or resolve disputes.

 Guidelines for retirement village dispute resolution publication provides a tool for handling disputes for village managers and residents.
-It is designed to follow the dispute resolution process outlined in Division 6 of the Fair Trading (Retirement Villages Interim Code) Regulations 2018 (Code).
+It is designed to follow the dispute resolution process outlined in the Fair Trading (Retirement Villages Interim Code) Regulations (No. 2) 2018 (Code).
 This process places strong emphasis on providing easy access to an informal and inexpensive process to resolve disputes.

 Share this page: